sguillot/CompARE/web_app/tk_compare/README.md

 with the following `script_names`:

-## 1- `dict_key.py`:
+## 1- `dict_data.py`:

-This script produces the dictionary file keys.dict associating a given key to a file name and type (='contour' or 'pdf').
+This script produces the dictionary file data.dict associating a given key to a file name and type (='contour' or 'pdf').

 ## 2- `contours.py`: